This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 Hal from "2001: A Space Odyssey".
 Ultron.
 AUTO from "Wall-E".

-Undoubtedly, the entertainment industry has played a large part in influencing the public's attitude towards AI, framing computers as the antagonists in many science fiction films, as threats to humanity.
+Undoubtedly, the entertainment industry has played a large part in influencing the public's attitude towards AI development, framing computers as the antagonists in many science fiction narratives, as threats to humanity.

-While viewers are able to distinguish fact from fiction, the currents facts around AI are still murky to most, leaving us with images of a bloodied and determined Terminator stuck in our minds.
+While viewers are able to distinguish fact from fiction, the currents facts around AI are still murky to most, leaving us with images of a bloodied and determined Terminator stuck in our minds rather than the reality of what AI actually is.

 With daily exposure to apps like Twitter and TikTok, and content falling into popular formats like Top 10 lists, our demand for easily digestible content has grown while our attention spans have shrunk.

 Artificial intelligence and machine learning are not straightforward concepts to explain, nor are regularly made easily digestible.
 This makes them unpopular topics to casually learn about if there is no pre-existing interest.
-The effort required to find reputable information and comprehend it outweighs the benefits of casual interest, and so some simply don't bother.
+AI takes lots of effort to learn about and it can be a pain to find reputable information and comprehend it.
+This usually outweighs the benefits of casual interest, and so some simply don't bother.

 This lack of effort leads to a lack understanding, which ultimately leads to a lack of control, either of the concept itself or personal knowledge of it.
 Humans are territorial in nature, meaning we like to feel in control in order to feel safe.
-If something is unknown to us, and therefore outside of our control, like AI, then we fear it.
+If something is unknown to us, and therefore outside of our control, like AI, then we are always fearful of it.

 Will we ever get over the fear of AI?

 Sometimes, we find some comfort in the inevitable.
-Whether we like it or not, artificial intelligence is here to stay, already too ingrained in our everyday lives to simply cut it out.
+Whether we like it or not, artificial intelligence is here to stay, already too ingrained in our everyday jobs and lives to simply cut it out.

 Loops aims to be part of a positive shift

 Artificial intelligence can solve some of the most damaging issues on the macro scale - disease, climate change, terrorism, but issues such as these are solved with baby steps, and usually not in the public eye.
-This means AI's positive capabilities aren't observed by most, going unappreciated and unacknowledged.
+This means AI enabled technologies have positive capabilities aren't observed by most, going unappreciated and unacknowledged.

 At Loops, we have an interest in applying machine learning to support creative strategy, building the foundation of what we like to call the "modern creative process".

-In the next piece of this series, we'll outline and discuss how to combat the fear of AI, and the benefits of working in tandem with it.
+In the next piece of this series, we'll outline and discuss how to combat the ethical concerns / fears of AI, and the benefits of working in tandem with it.